GrigoriiBabich/test/wg_test/README.md

 ### Installation and Running Instructions

-1. Start the server by running the `manager.py` file in the `server` directory.
+1. Install additional module
     ```
+    pip3 install tabulate
+    ```
+3. Start the server by running the `manager.py` file in the `server` directory.

+    ```
     python3 server/manager.py
     ```

-2. Then run the client by executing the file in the `client` directory.
+4. Then run the client by executing the file in the `client` directory.

     ```
     python3 client/manager.py